-- Insulation levels for common spaces are determined by Item 3.2 in the Rater Design Review Checklist for all Paths and are not based on the ENERGY STAR Reference Design.
-Per Item 3.2, in Version 1 and Version 1.1 are not the values shown in the Reference Design. for all Versions except National v1.2, common space insulation levels.
-They must instead meet or exceed the levels in the 2009 and 2012-IECC Residential or Commercial chapter.
-For Version 1.2, common space insulation levels must meet or exceed the levels in the 2021 IECC Residential or Commercial chapter.
+- 1) Insulation levels for common spaces are determined by Item 3.2 in the Rater Design Review Checklist for all Paths and are not based on the ENERGY STAR Reference Design.
+Per Item 3.2, in Version 1 and Version 1.1 are not the values shown in the Reference Design.
+They must instead meet or exceed the levels in the 2009 and 2012 IECC Commercial chapter.
+Common space insulation levels must meet or exceed the levels in the 2021 IECC Residential or Commercial chapter.
 Buildings may only reference one chapter for all the common spaces in the building.
 When referencing the Commercial chapter, t, respectively.
 The required values should come from the "All Other" column and the row that corresponds to the building assembly (e.g., a building with steel-frame walls would use the value in the 'Metal framed' row). - 2) Windows and glazed entrance doors are to meet or exceed the requirements specified for "Class AW" fenestration in the Reference Design. - 3) All exterior and common space lighting fixtures are still subject to the efficiency requirements, even though they are not in 'ANSI / RESNET / ICC Standard 301-defined Qualifying Light Fixture Locations'.
-Therefore, 90% of all exterior and common space fixtures must be ENERGY STAR certified or meet the alternatives defined in the National Rater Field Checklist. be integrated LED fixtures or contain LED lampsTier II requirements.
+Therefore, 90% of all exterior and common space fixtures must be ENERGY STAR certified or meet the alternatives defined in the National Rater Field Checklist., 90% of all exterior and common space fixtures must be integrated LED fixtures or contain LED lampsmeet Tier II requirements.
 This requirement applies to exterior lighting fixtures that are attached to the building, but does not apply to landscape or parking lot lighting fixtures. - 4) Where an appliance type is not eligible for ENERGY STAR certification the appliance is exempt from this requirement.
 Where a bathroom faucet or aerator is not eligible for WaterSense certification, (e.g., public use lavatory faucets) the fixture is exempt from this requirement.

-ENERGY STAR Multifamily New Construction, Version 1/1.1 / OR-WA 1.2 (Rev. 023)
+ENERGY STAR Multifamily New Construction, Version 1/1.1/OR-WA-1.2 (Rev. 023)